 Those with good or excellent credit scores may find it easier to secure larger personal loan amounts at more favorable interest rates.
 Some of the other factors lenders use to analyze personal loan applications include employment status and monthly income.

 If you have established a solid business relationship with a financial institution, you should apply for a personal loan with them first.
 A strong relationship with a bank can lead to lower interest rates.
 However, you can also consider taking out a loan from a credit union.

-Many consumers make the mistake of requesting a loan from a traditional lender who offers lots of different financial products.
+Many consumers make the mistake of requesting an online loan from a traditional lender who offers lots of different financial products.
 It can be cheaper to find a specialized lender that only offers the type of funding that you are seeking.

 The explosive growth of online banking has made applying for a personal loan in cyberspace a popular financing option.
 Online lenders often use a different set of criteria to evaluate consumer creditworthiness.

-You should know that online lenders may offer higher-than-average interest rates.
+You should know that online direct personal loan lenders may offer higher-than-average interest rates.
 This can be partly because of the greater risk associated with expedited personal loan application decisions.
 A handful of online lenders create personal loan packages that are tailor-made to pay for wedding expenses.

 Before requesting a personal loan, we recommend getting a free credit report from one of the three primary credit reporting agencies.
 Under the Fair Credit Reporting Act (FCRA), Equifax, Experian, and TransUnion are required to provide consumers with one free credit report per year.